reugn/go-quartz/README.md

 ## About

-Inspired by the [Quartz](https://github.com/quartz-scheduler/quartz) Java scheduler.
+The implementation is inspired by the design of the [Quartz](https://github.com/quartz-scheduler/quartz) Java scheduler.

 ### Library building blocks